gdtk-uq/gdtk/website/content/docs/getting-started/install-and-run-on-hpc.md

 available [here]({{< relref installing-ldc >}}).
 {{< /hint >}}

-## A 3-minute introduction to queue sytems
+## A 3-minute introduction to queue systems
 HPC systems are shared access systems for multiple users.
 The compute jobs are controlled by a queueing system.
 Different queueing systems are installed on various clusters,